Turnagra/2025SRS/README.md

 This repository is actively updated throughout the summer project.
 Many tools are in early prototype stages and may change as the experimental workflow develops.

+## License

+The licensing for this project is currently undetermined.
+Some components of this work relate to research with pending patents.
+Until an official license is assigned, **no rights are granted for reuse, redistribution, or modification**.